-When asked about a favorite place to nominate for inclusion in the interactive map, Entomology Professor Kenneth Raffa wrote the following:
+When asked about a favorite place in the Preserve, Entomology Professor Kenneth Raffa wrote the following:

 “I’m not sure if this qualifies because it’s such a heavily-traveled (but rarely experienced), oddly off-shooting, and environmentally-damaged section of the Preserve, but I enjoy Willow Creek because of the opportunity to observe turtles.